Weights for relative motives; relation with mixed complexes of sheaves

 $D\subset \obj \cu$ will be called {\it extension-stable} if for any distinguished triangle $A\to B\to C$ in $\cu$ we have: $A,C\in D\implies B\in D$.

 We will call the smallest Karoubi-closed extension-stable subclass of $\obj \cu$ containing $D$ the {\it envelope} of $D$.

-Below all schemes will be excellent separated of finite Krull dimension; morphisms of schemes will always be separated and by default will be of finite type.
+Below all schemes will be excellent separated of finite Krull dimension.
 Often our schemes will be {\it reasonable}; see Definition \ref{dreas} below.

+Morphisms of schemes by default will be of finite type.
+We will say that $X/S$ is {\it smoothly embeddable} if it can be embedded into a smooth $X'/S$ (in particular, such an $X$ is quasi-finite over $S$).
+Certainly, any quasi-projective $S$-scheme is smoothly embeddable (over $S$).

 We will sometimes need certain stratifications of a scheme $S$.
-Recall that a stratification $\al$ is a presentation of $S$ as $\cup S_l^\al$ where $S_l^\al$, $1\le l\le n$, are pairwise disjunct locally closed subschemes of $S$.
-We do not demand the closure of each $S_l^\al$ to be the union of strata; we will only assume that there exists an ordering of $S_l^\al$ such that each $S_l^{\al}$ is open in $\cup_{i\ge l} S_i^{\al}$.
+Recall that a stratification $\al$ is a presentation of $S$ as $\cup S_l^\al$, where $S_l^\al$, $1\le l\le n$, are pairwise disjoint locally closed subschemes of $S$.
 Omitting $\al$, we will denote by $j_l:S_l^\al\to S$ the corresponding immersions.
+We do not demand the closure of each $S_l^\al$ to be the union of strata (though we could do this); we will only assume that each $S_l^{\al}$ is open in $\cup_{i\ge l} S_i^{\al}$.

 Below we will identify a Zariski point (of a scheme $S$) with the spectrum of its residue field.

 \end{notat}